arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 We estimated each subgroup's true prevalence, accounting for imperfect sensitivity and specificity of the IgG assay, using the *prevalence* package in R @devleesschauwerPrevalenceToolsPrevalence2014.
 We calculated a 95% binomial confidence interval for test sensitivity of the IgG assay for detecting prior self-reported positive tests in the returning student cohort (students had high access to testing from a common University provider) with a uniform prior distribution between these limits.
 Prevalence estimates were then calculated across all possible values of specificity between 0.85 and 0.99.
 Estimates were not corrected for demographics as participants were not enrolled using a probability-based sample.
-We assessed demographic characteristics of the tested participants relative to all study participants to illustrate potential selection biases (Table 1).
+We assessed demographic characteristics of the tested participants relative to all study participants to illustrate potential selection biases (@tbl-comb-demo-table).

 Missing values were deemed "Missing At Random" and imputed, as described in the Supplement.
 We estimated the adjusted odds ratios (aOR) of IgG positivity in the student subgroup using multivariable logistic regression implemented with the *mice* and *finalfit* packages @harrisonFinalfitQuicklyCreate2021 @vanbuurenMiceMultivariateImputation2011, two-sided Chi-squared tests for raw odds ratios (OR), and Welch Two Sample t-test for continuous distributions, and present 95% confidence intervals.